Glossary of Academic Terminology

 Sometimes referred to as Mode of Delivery.
 The mode of delivery represents the instructional method that is being used to communicate course content with students.
 Individual course sections can be taught using different methods of delivery.
 For example, if there are two sections of ECON 100 represented on Rice's Course Schedule for the fall semester, section 001 could be taught face-to-face, and section 901 could be taught through Online/Distance Learning.
 At Rice, the current methods of delivery available for Rice courses/instructors are either face-to-face (FACE) or 100% Online (ONLIN).
 Instructors wishing to offer course sections using the 100% Online method of delivery must receive approval from Rice Online.

 Also known as academic minor.
 The academic minor comprises a designated group of classes in a discipline that is outside the major field(s).
-Minors typically consist of a minimum of 18 credit hours and are not required to complete to obtain a degree.
+Minors typically consist of a minimum of 18 credit hours and are not required to obtain a degree.

 Non-credit Seeking ("Not for credit")